 During the process of becoming full timers we couldn’t share our plan with everyone, so in September of 2013 I starting writing what I was feeling in the hopes that eventually when the dream became a reality I could publish what happened.
 The steps often overlapped so I have posted them in the order they were started.
+If you would like to read the entire story you can purchase our ebook on Amazon.

 1. Deciding to seriously pursue full timing and creating a plan – I could write a book about this process, but basically it boils down to tons of research, lots of communication, and being very honest with yourself about what you want, and what you are willing to give up to achieve it.
 For us the decision was made almost instantly and then reaffirmed over and over as we learned more about the full timing lifestyle.
 I like to work from a 5 year plan.
 I started doing it for my career 10 years ago and it has worked very well because many of those goals took time to develop and it allowed me to make decisions in the short-term that furthered a long term goal.
 So I started with a 5 year plan but because we wanted to go full time as soon as possible thinking that far ahead was making me crazy.
 In the beginning, there were way too many unknowns for us to make many of the decisions and we got mired down in an “analysis paralysis”, over-thinking every decision.